 So, I started my late evening photo walk in the old town of Edinburgh and reached a busy traffic lane in front of St Giles Cathedral.
-Though being alone in a foreign country was making me quite hesitant to pull out the tripod and set up the camera but then I thought and realized nobody cares about what you are up to and are minding their own business.
-After setting up the tripod and camera with settings required, I started taking some test shots to see how the images were coming out.
-While I was busy getting a good frame and light trails, some passerby were humble and kind enough to wait for me to take shots as they thought they were coming in the frame.
-After spending around 30 minutes or so near St. Giles, I was able to get some favorable shots, and later I went towards Grassmarket area to capture traffic there too and called off the night.
+Though being alone in a foreign country made me quite hesitant to pull out the tripod and set up the camera, I thought and realized nobody cares about what you are up to and are minding their own business.
+After setting up the tripod and camera with the settings required, I started taking some test shots to see how the images were coming out.
+While I was busy getting a good frame and light trails, some passersby were humble and kind enough to wait for me to take shots as they thought they were coming in the frame.
+After spending around 30 minutes or so near St. Giles, I was able to get some good shots, and later I went towards the Grassmarket area to capture traffic there too, and called off the night.

 My camera settings: